MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/getting-started.md

 ## Docker Install

 A Docker setup is a way to run your application with a known set of tools in a contained environment.
-By using Docker, it ensures that your application runs consistently across different systems.
+Using Docker ensures that your application runs consistently across different systems.
 For example, it helps provide isolation from underlying infrastructure like operating system or library versions.

-Using a Docker setup also means you don't need to install all the tools on your local computer, as everything is contained within the Docker container.
+You don't need to install all the tools on your local computer because everything is contained within the Docker container.

 Another benefit of a Docker setup is that you can run multiple installations at the same time, as each installation is isolated within its own container.
 Multiple containers can improve efficiency and reduce the time needed to perform installations or updates.